What’s it Like to Live in Atlanta?

 Atlanta is known for many things.
 It is, for example, the birthplace of Dr. Martin Luther King as well as the musical legends OutKast.
 As a top films and arts location, it also rivals Hollywood and New York in arts and entertainment.
 The city is also known for its hospitable nature.
 If you’d be moving down here, you’d find some of the neighborhoods quite friendly.

-Other Atlanta neighborhoods like Midtown, Grant Park, Decatur, and Inman Park are also great family-friendly neighborhoods which you’ll find as excellent places to start a family.
-There are several other cool Atlanta suburbs such as Alpharetta, Tucker, etc, each still with its own touch of the southern hospitality the region has come to be known for.
+Other neighborhoods like Midtown, Grant Park, Decatur, and Inman Park are also great family-friendly neighborhoods with plenty of apartments in Atlanta to choose from.
+There are several other cool suburbs such as Alpharetta, Tucker, etc, each still with its own touch of the southern hospitality the region has come to be known for.
+Keep your eyes peeled for condos and townhomes for rent.

 Atlanta rentals come in all shapes and sizes.
 Some of the most popular parts of town include Midtown and Buckhead.
 They are the priciest.
 Rents can easily approach $1400 and higher in as these sections of town are extremely desirable.
-With so many rental options, be sure and contact a knowledgeable Atlanta apartment finder.
+If your searching for cheap pads, look elsewhere.
+With so many rental options, be sure and contact a knowledgeable apartment finder Atlanta.
 They have access to specials and availability that you simply don’t have time for.

 |Best Downtown Apartments||Address||Phone|